Feyerabend/cc/ch07/addition/udpdisplay/README.md

 > from individual *code changes* to *system architecture*.
 In this context,
 > the real challenge is no longer churning out functions or modules, but
 > designing, evolving, and maintaining the structure of the system.
-> Poor architectural decisions have far-reaching consequences, so while code
+> Poor architectural decisions have far-reaching consequences, so while *code*
 > becomes "cheap," the ongoing task becomes continuously shaping and adapting
 > the *architecture* to meet evolving requirements.
 > You could say that, in such projects, the work becomes more about testing,
 > evolving, and refining the architecture than about writing individual lines of code.
-> Please go ahead with a project that uses another architecture to solve the
+> Please go ahead with a project that uses *another* architecture to solve the
-> same problem!
+> same problem as the above!